adrybakov/rad-tools/docs/source/user-guide/rad-dos-plotter.rst

 Script for visualisation of projected density of states.

 Currently plot the content of separate file.
-Pdos for *up* states is be plotted with positive sign, Pdos for *down* states is plotted with negative sign.
+Pdos for *up* states is plotted with positive sign, Pdos for *down* states is plotted with negative sign.
 Summed Pdos from the file (2 and 3 column) is plotted in grey background.